Sustain What

 Not only was much of the resulting media blitz a mangle of overstatement, but it also contained no actionable information for coastal communities.

-Act on current climate clarity
+Act on current climate and coastal clarity

 Increasingly, scientists studying both ends of global warming's sea-level challenge - the flows of polar ice and meltwater raising sea levels and the impacts of rising waters a world away - are working to shift the public and policy focus away from scary, but tentative, ice-sheet science and toward the need to deal right now with the well-established realities of near-term sea-level rise.